 \subsection{Low dimensional experiments.}

-In our low dimensional setting, we create a dataset by sampling from a mixture of Gaussians distribution with means uniformly and independently sampled in $[-2,2]^d$ where $d$ is the dimension.
-For each Gaussian component, we consider a covariance matrix of the form $\sigma^2 \Id$, where $\sigma >0$ is the standard deviation.
-The standard deviation of each Gaussian component is also random, uniformly and independently distributed on $[0.1, 0.2]$.
-We sweep over the dimension $d \in \{2, 4, 8, 16, 32\}$ and the number of components $n \in \{1, 2, 4, 8, 16\}$.
-The velocity of the diffusion model is parameterised with a sequence of MLPs.
+In our low-dimensional setting, we create a dataset by sampling from a mixture of Gaussians.
+The means are sampled uniformly and independently from $[-2,2]^d$, where $d$ is the dimension.
+Each Gaussian component has a covariance matrix of the form $\sigma^2 \Id$, where the standard deviation $\sigma$ is also sampled uniformly and independently from $[0.1, 0.2]$.
+We test across dimensions $d \in \{2, 4, 8, 16, 32\}$ and numbers of components $n \in \{1, 2, 4, 8, 16\}$. \\ The velocity of the diffusion model is parameterized with a sequence of MLPs.
 For all MLP we use the GeLU activation function.
 The label, corresponding to the component of the mixture is encoded using a layer embedding layer with feature dimension $512$.
 Similarly, the time information is encoded using sinusoidal embedding with feature dimension $512$.
 This encoding is then processed with a MLP with output dimension $512$.
 The time embedding and the label embedding are then concatenated into a conditioning embedding.
 The conditioning embedding and the input $x_t$ of the velocity network are then processed independently with 3 MLP layers with output dimension $(64, 64, 128)$.
 The obtained embedding are then concatenated and processed with 3 MLP layers with output dimension $(128,64,64)$.
 Finally a last dense layer with output dimension $d$ is added.
 We do not consider any normalisation layer.
 In the case of the training of an independent draft model, the three preprocessing MLP layers are replaced with one MLP layer with output dimension $4$.
 Similarly, the three postprocessing MLP layers are replaced with one MLP layer with output dimension $4$.
 For the sampling, we use $250$ sampling steps.
 We refer to \Cref{sec:additional_results} for additional results.